Cooks with Soul

 Baked Blackened Salmon and Grits

-This fish and grits recipe features baked blackened salmon and grits.
-It’s the perfect dinner for two recipe and great for busy weeknights when you want something quick and easy in under 30 minutes.
+This salmon and grits recipe features baked blackened salmon and creamy grits.
+It's the perfect dinner for two recipe and great for busy weeknights when you want something quick and easy in under 30 minutes.
+It also makes for a delicious, savory brunch recipe!

 5 from 1 vote